Little sparrowhawk: Breeding

-Food
+Food and feeding

 The little sparrowhawk is a bird hunter, waiting in cover the pursuing prey in a short dash and capturing it in flight.
 The main prey is small birds up to the size of a thrush or a dove.
 Bats may also be caught and some prey is taken from the ground, including frogs, lizards and rodents.
 Larger insects and termites are also taken.

 Predation

 The recorded predators of adult little sparrowhawks include the gabar goshawk (Micronisus gabar), while chicks have sometimes been predated by lizard buzzards (Kaupifalco monogrammicus).

-Taxonomic notes

-The little sparrowhawk forms a superspecies with the red-thighed sparrowhawk (Accipiter erythropus) and both species are part of the potential genus Tachyspiza which if Accipiter is accepted as paraphyletic is the name of the proposed genus for most of the species currently placed in Accipiter sensu lato.